 Meaford is a municipality in Grey County, Ontario, Canada.
 In addition to the town of Meaford itself, the municipality also includes the communities of Annan, Balaclava, Bognor, Centreville, Leith, and Woodford.

 Like many municipalities, Meaford was having difficulty keeping track of the issues brought to them by their residents.
 When a citizen contacted them with a concern, service staff would send an email to the team required to deal with the issue.
 No further tracking was available and management assumed that it was addressed; this lead to some issues falling through the cracks.
 If a resident followed up or if staff contacted the citizen regarding the issue, there was no ability to capture each interaction and any future requests relied on people’s memory or scraping through emails to report on status.

 In 2019 Meaford’s senior staff and Council created a Council Strategic Priorities Plan.
-One of the objectives in this plan was to implement a Citizen Service Request Management System in 2020 which included a performance tracking mechanism to monitor the effectiveness of service delivery through regular reports to Council.
+One of the objectives of this plan was to implement a Citizen Service Request Management System in 2020 which included a performance tracking mechanism to monitor the effectiveness of service delivery through regular reports to the Council.

 Searching for the Right Out-of-the-box Solution

-Matt Smith, the Director of Community Services, began investigating how they could track and mange their citizen issues with some key objectives in mind.
+Matt Smith, the Director of Community Services, began investigating how they could track and manage their citizen issues with some key objectives in mind.
 The system would need to:

 - be simple enough to allow all users to be comfortable with it,